YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

 The two modes of interaction share some overlap, but are still distinct.
 In the current version of YAC, users can only create visualizations from natural language requests in the chat.
 Data filters can be created either from the chat or from existing visualizations.
 Modifications of filters and visualizations can only occur through the user interface interactions.
 Requests to modify a visualization or filter from the chat will result in a new, modified visualization or filter being added to the current state.
 Finally, downloading the currently selected data is only possible through the user interface.
 While building YAC, we faced a design tension on when to consider full parity of the system by supporting functionality through the chatbot and the user interface.
-On the one hand, it is appealing to offer users multiple ways to accomplish the same task, allowing each user to use their preferred method.
-On the other hand, this increases the complexity of the user interface and forces the user to choose a path, introducing additional cognitive load.
-Thus, we decided to take a balanced approach with our design, where we assign the actions to the mode in which we believe they are easiest to accomplish.
+We intentionally designed YAC to have complementary interactions (\ref{r:complement}) between natural language requests and user interaction requests.
+However, our user study results indicate a few edge cases that will be improved in YAC.
+Additional tools will be added to give the orchestrator greater capabilities to perform the actions users requested.
+In addition, a self-explanation tool with documentation for all functionality in YAC could serve as an on-demand help tool when users ask how to perform tasks in the interface manually.